Comparison of Romany Law

 "You shall not cut the hair on the sides of your heads, neither shall you clip off the edge of your beard".

-Most Roma are still recognizable by their whiskers, which they keep as a tradition originated in a commandment.
+Most Roma are still recognizable by their sideburns, which they keep as a tradition originated in a commandment.
 Orthodox Jews let their sidelocks of hair grow ("pe'ot") in observance of this commandment.
 There is no such a tradition among Indo-Aryans.
 There is no such a tradition among Christians.

 * * * * *